open-component-model/ocm-spec/doc/05-guidelines/02-contract.md

 - all the images required for the helm chart
 - the helm chart
-- a helm specific description containig a mapping of value names to image locations of the component version.
+- a helm specific description containing a mapping of value names to image locations of the component version.

 The OCM-compliant deploy tool (ocm-helm-adapter) must: